Serial data acquisition in the Checkweigher Management Information System

 Fig.5.
 Serial data acquisition.
 Raw data blocks.

-This is the other view of the data received.
-Notice that all non-printable characters were replaced with their code i.e. #1E, #1F and #1B.
-It is clear from the data screen above, that the data block (within the green rectangle) begins with #1E#1F#1B (underlined by blue) ends with #0D#0A#0C (underlined by red).
+It is the other view of the data received.
+Notice that all non-printable characters were replaced with their code i.e., #1E, #1F, and #1B.
+It is clear from the data screen above that the data block (within the green rectangle) begins with #1E#1F#1B (underlined by blue) ends with #0D#0A#0C (underlined by red).

-We are now ready for configuring of the modules.
-First, select the "ASCII data query and parser" plug-in (Fig.6a, pos. #1) from a drop-down list.
-Then, enable a parsing option for data received (Fig.6a, pos. #2) and select the necessary data export plug-ins.
+We are now ready to configure the modules.
+First, select the "ASCII data query and parser" plugin (Fig.6a, pos. #1) from a drop-down list.
+Then, enable a parsing option for data received (Fig.6a, pos. #2) and select the necessary data export plugins.
 The DDE server (Fig.6b, pos. #3) will help to check the accuracy of the parser's configuration.
-The "Local database" plug-in will write the data to a Microsoft Excel file (Fig.6b, pos. #4).
+The "Local database" plugin will write the data to a Microsoft Excel file (Fig.6b, pos. #4).

 Fig.7.
 Serial data acquisition.
 Parser configuration window.

-The configuration process should be very simple if you have examined your data flow in the data logger window (Fig.5).
+The configuration process should be straightforward if you have examined your data flow in the data logger window (Fig.5).
 You should type in the same as in the data logger window in fields 1 and 2.
-Field #1 marks the beginning of the data block and the field #2 marks the end.
+Field #1 marks the beginning of the data block, and field #2 marks the end.
 In the example, our start marker is #1E#1F#1B, and the end marker is #0D#0A#0C.
 The values to be typed in here are as underlined in red in Fig.5 above.
-Because the report in this example is very long, then we should increase the "Timeout" value (pos.#3) to prevent losing of reports.
+Because the report in this example is very long, we should increase the "Timeout" value (pos.#3) to prevent losing reports.

-You can simply add a date/time start to your data export.
-You need to activate the "Add date/time stamp" option in the pos. #4.
+You can add a date/time stamp to your data export.
+You need to activate the "Add date/time stamp" option in position #4.

-The next tab is a very important part of the parser configuration.
+The next tab is an important part of the parser configuration.
 The data parser uses this information for data extraction from the data block.
-In the example, the report contains 23 data items (see Fig.2) namely: BATCH NO, date and time, unit no and so on, which should be separated out to different variables.
+In the example, the report contains 23 data items (see Fig.2), namely: BATCH NO, date and time, unit no, and so on, which should be separated out into different variables.
 Later, these variables will be used in the data export and will be placed in different columns of our Excel spreadsheet.

 Fig.8.
 Serial data acquisition.
 Parser items.

 Any new items may be added by clicking the "Add item" button (Fig.8, pos.#7).
-Before adding an item the program will ask you about an item description.
+Before adding an item, the program will ask you about an item description.
 You can type any characters here, which will help you to remember a variable's content.
-For this example all 23 variables with their corresponding descriptions have been added.
+For this example, we add all 23 variables with their corresponding descriptions.
 You can import all data parsing items from a file by clicking the button

-at pos. #8 on Fig.8.
+at pos. #8 in Fig.8.
 The file with all variables you can download here (right-click over the link and select the "Save target as..." menu item).

-is a method, which the program will use for data extraction.
-Our parser has a few methods from simple to most powerful.
+is a method which the program will use for data extraction.
+Our parser has a few methods from simple to the most powerful.

 In this example, where data items are placed in a variable place, we should use the most powerful method - regular expression.
 This method allows

-you to extract a data from any position of the report by mask.
-This mask
+you to extract data from any position of the report by a mask, so-called "regular expression";

-- Data type - is the data type of the characters extracted.
+- Data type.
+It is the data type of the characters extracted.
 For example, you can specify FLOAT or STRING data types.
-The data will be converted to the conversion type later, in the data export module.
-The data type here is being used for formatting of the value, which will be specified on the "Data formats" tab later;
+The plugin converts a string value to the specified data type using options from the "Data formats" tab;

 following: HBATCH NO\.(\d+).
 Here, the expression